How long does it take the average visitor to load your WordPress website?

 3) Not Resizing Images Before Uploading

-Failure to resize images before uploading them to your website can result in longer load times for visitors.
+Failure to resize and optimize images before uploading them to your website can result in longer load times for visitors.

 Whether you captured it using a camera or downloaded it from a stock photo website, an image will probably need resizing to display properly on your website.